Cormanz/smartgpt/README.md

 2. Clone the repository with `git clone https://github.com/Cormanz/smartgpt.git && cd smartgpt`.

 3. Run it in release mode with `cargo run --release`.
-This will create a `config.yml` for you.
+This will create a `config.toml` for you.

 4. Adjust the config to your liking, and execute it once again.